brianlong/api.messagelab.net/README.md

 Definitions
 ===========
-* Address: A User's unique Message Address in the same format as as email address (e.g. john.doe@example.com)
+* Address: A User's unique Message Address in the same format as an email address (e.g. john.doe@example.com)
-* Contact List: A list of Addresses, Signatures, Post Keys, and GPG Keys related to others.
+* Contact List: A list of Addresses, Signatures, Post Keys, and GPG Keys related to other people or organizations.
-* GPG (Gnu Privacy Guard) Key: A way for two Users to encrypt or sign Messages.
+* GPG (Gnu Privacy Guard) Key: A way for two Users to encrypt or digitally sign Messages.
 The exchange of GPG keys is optional.
 * Handshake: A process between two Users to verify that they wish to exchange Messages.
 The Handshake process includes an exchange of Post Keys.
 The exchange of GPG keys is optional.
 * Message: A message sent from one User to another via a Server.
 * Post Key: A unique key required to post Messages to another User's Server.